adhihargo/rigging_tools_27/README.md

 - **Create Hook Bones**.
 Creates parentless bone for each selected bone, local copy-transformed.
 My primary tool to create a lattice-based deformation with intuitive control.

+- **Create Spokes**.
+I use this to setup things like wing feathers and flexible cartoony eyelid.
+Basically this tool has two different behaviors that share the same basic operations:
+  - If a mesh object is active in Edit mode and there's an armature also selected, create bones emanating from 3D cursor and ending at each selected vertices.
+Optionally create one parent for *all* newly created bones, and one damped-track tip for each.
+  - If an armature is active in Edit or Pose mode, optionally create one parent and one damped-track tip for each selected bones.
+  NOTE: Damped Track constrain creation won't be cancelled by Undo operation when in armature Edit mode, so must be removed manually.

 - **Remove Vertex Groups of Unselected Bones**.
 In all selected mesh objects, this operator removes all vertex groups other than selected bones.
 Armature object must be active, in pose mode.
 I use it right after automatic weight assignment, to remove unwanted bone influence.
 This makes skinning much faster without sacrificing quality.

 - **Rename Regex**.
 Renames selected objects or bones using regular expressions.
 Depends on re, standard library module.
 It's still rough on the edges, but perfectly usable.